deckerdent/nextcloud/README.md

 # Nextcloud Azure

 With this **Nextcloud Azure** Repo setting up nextcloud on Azure becomes a no-brainer.
-It's highly opinionated and sets up nextcloud in a very specific way that depicts a standard nextcloud hosting.
+It's highly opinionated and sets up nextcloud in a very specific way that depicts a standard nextcloud hosting with defaults.
 The costs for the hosting depend on some variables, such as disk and vm size you choose, but leaving everything at default will give you a fully working nextcloud setup at roughly **40€ max.** per month.

 The setup includes:

-- Nextcloud with OIDC extension configured for Entra ID as the Authority (Microsoft Login), email, calendar and password store extensions installed
+- Nextcloud with OIDC extension configured for Entra ID as the Authority (Microsoft Login) extension installed
 - Postgres DB (database)
 - Redis (caching)
 - SWAG (secure proxy)

-## Workflow 1
+## GitHub Actions Workflow

 Deploys and configures all required Azure Resources for you incl.